 There is a lot that can be done, companies gather data from various sources and many departments are involved, they can start off by creating a single source of customer data and bring all the departments together to create a unified personal experience journey for their customers.

-There are various sources of customer data but to understand that data is a crucial part in creating an exceptional user experience.
+There are various sources of customer data and one should understand that data is a crucial part in creating an exceptional user experience.
 Good data insights derive customer needs, choices and preferences.

 Companies use various techniques to target users, such as- usability tests, focus groups etc. It’s time when we need to see customers beyond qualitative research data.

 Digitalization has given many ways to collect quantitative data one such way is IoT enabled devices.
 Qualitative research and quantitative data help us get better user insights and we make better decisions.
 But various sources of information bring complexity.

 Machine learning and analytics are the future of user research where user patterns will be observed and predicted.
 Companies can create unique approaches to pull various departments together to nourish qualitative data with quantitative data.